funRiceGenes/funRiceGenes.github.io/_posts/L/2015-01-20-LTN1~OsPHO2~OsRLS1.md

     + __LTN1~OsPHO2~OsRLS1__, __OsGI__, [Molecular interaction between PHO2 and GI in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Molecular interaction between PHO2 and GI in rice.%5BTitle%5D),  The interaction between OsPHO2 and OsGI links high-level regulators of Pi homeostasis and development in rice
     + __LTN1~OsPHO2~OsRLS1__, __Pho2__, [Molecular interaction between PHO2 and GI in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Molecular interaction between PHO2 and GI in rice.%5BTitle%5D),  A yeast-two-hybrid screen using Oryza sativa (rice) PHO2 as bait, revealed an interaction between OsPHO2 and OsGIGANTEA, a key regulator of flowering time, which was confirmed using bimolecular flourescenec complementation (BiFC)
     + __LTN1~OsPHO2~OsRLS1__, __OsNLA1__, [Altered Expression of OsNLA1 Modulates Pi Accumulation in Rice Oryza sativa L. Plants.](http://www.ncbi.nlm.nih.gov/pubmed?term=Altered Expression of OsNLA1 Modulates Pi Accumulation in Rice Oryza sativa L. Plants.%5BTitle%5D),  Moreover, OsNLA1 was also found to interact with OsPHO2, a known regulator of Pi homeostasis, in a Yeast Two-Hybrid (Y2H) assay
+    + __LTN1~OsPHO2~OsRLS1__, __OsPHR2__, [Phosphate-Starvation-Inducible S-Like RNase Genes in Rice Are Involved in Phosphate Source Recycling by RNA Decay](http://www.ncbi.nlm.nih.gov/pubmed?term=Phosphate-Starvation-Inducible S-Like RNase Genes in Rice Are Involved in Phosphate Source Recycling by RNA Decay%5BTitle%5D),  Finally, the dynamic transcriptional regulation of OsRNS genes by overexpression of OsPHR2, ospho2 mutant, and overexpression of OsPT1 lines involved in Pi signaling pathway suggests the molecular basis of OsRNS family in Pi recycling via RNA decay under Pi starvation
+    + __LTN1~OsPHO2~OsRLS1__, __OsPht1;1~OsPT1__, [Phosphate-Starvation-Inducible S-Like RNase Genes in Rice Are Involved in Phosphate Source Recycling by RNA Decay](http://www.ncbi.nlm.nih.gov/pubmed?term=Phosphate-Starvation-Inducible S-Like RNase Genes in Rice Are Involved in Phosphate Source Recycling by RNA Decay%5BTitle%5D),  Finally, the dynamic transcriptional regulation of OsRNS genes by overexpression of OsPHR2, ospho2 mutant, and overexpression of OsPT1 lines involved in Pi signaling pathway suggests the molecular basis of OsRNS family in Pi recycling via RNA decay under Pi starvation

 [//]: # * **Key figures**